MacKenzieHnC/Killswitch.vst3/README.md

 I'm sorry, but it won't be as easy for you.
 Due to Apple's licensing fees, I literally cannot afford to make this easy for you.
 If someone sends me the $99 to join the Apple Developer Program, I will happily make an installable distribution.

 ### Option 1: The Easy Way (Probably won't work.)
-__1.__ Download "MacKenzieH&C" folder from "Distributions/macOS" and put it into "\~/Library/Audio/Plug-Ins/VST3" (if you can't find that folder, CMD-Shift-G and go to "\~/")
+__1.__ Download "MacKenzieH&C" folder from "Distributions/macOS" and put it into "\~/Library/Audio/Plug-Ins/VST3" (if you can't find that folder, open Finder, press CMD-Shift-G and go to "\~/Library/Audio/Plug-Ins/VST3")

 ### Option 2: The Hard Way (Should work, and will let you build any open-source JUCE programs)
 #### Setup